 Simple Weeknight Ricotta Stuffed Shells

 This dish is always a hit in our home.
-My favorite thing to do is to slather the sauce-covered gooey, cheesy ricotta onto homemade Texas toast.
+My favorite thing to do is to slather the sauce-covered, gooey, cheesy ricotta onto homemade Texas toast.
 It tastes so awesome.
 Here is how we make this family-friendly popular dish.
 Enjoy!

 ricotta stuffed pasta shells